 2. Bad diets make for sick animals – and people too.

 Cud-chewing critters such as cattle, dairy cows, goats, bison and sheep were designed to eat fibrous grasses, plants, and shrubs—not starchy, low-fiber grains and feedstuffs.
 When these animals are switched from pasture greenery to grains, many wind up suffering from a number of disorders and painful conditions.
 The sickened animals are then given chemical additives, plus constant, low-level doses of antibiotics.
 Their drugs in turn enter your system when you eat antibiotic-treated animals, setting the stage for drug-resistance in your body, particularly if you’re a heavy-duty carnivore.
+Antibiotics also kill the good microbes in your gut, altering your microbiome, which plays a crucial role in your overall health.

 3. Lousy ingredients won’t create a nutritious product.